opinionated/opinionated/README.md

 To clone repo: git clone https://github.com/opinionated/opinionated

-The first time you clone this repo run: .setEnviroment and . setup.sh
+The first time you clone this repo run: . setEnviroment and . setup.sh

-Working with modules
+Working with code
 =========
+Always run code from this level.
+There are a couple of scripts that may be helpful for managing the code.

 ####Working with a repo
 1) get module using go-get (see setup for example)